A new scheme has been developed by the BBA with the aim of reducing the incidence of improperly fitted cavity wall insulation

 Enhanced scrutiny for insulation installation

 In an attempt to tackle this issue, a new scheme has been launched.
 The Cavity Assessment Surveillance Scheme (CASS) aims to provide a universal standard for the suitability of cavity wall retrofit.
 The scheme requires every property assessment to be carefully structured and then lodged with the British Board of Agrément (BBA) to be checked for compliance.
-Half of which will be randomly selected for an in-depth desktop audit.
+Some 90 per cent of which will be randomly selected for an in-depth desktop audit.
 Ten per cent receive an on-site inspection by a BBA inspector.
 This layer of scrutiny is expected to ensure the correct application of insulation is used in each retrofit.

 A pressing issue